-The fact the Punisher rarely encounters superheroes above the "street level", like Spider-Man and Dare Devil, and usually only kills D-lister or particularly silly C-lister supervillains makes a lot of sense, when you think about it.
-The Punisher only really works because he's pitted against human-level opponents; Suspension of Disbelief doesn't allow someone who is explicitly "a normal, if insanely determined, man with lots of guns" to believably stand up to the likes of Cain Marko, Omega Red, Magneto, etcetera.
+The fact the Punisher rarely encounters superheroes above the "street level", like Spider-Man and Daredevil, and usually only kills D-lister or particularly silly C-lister supervillains makes a lot of sense, when you think about it.
+The Punisher only really works because he's pitted against human-level opponentsnote most of the time; Suspension of Disbelief doesn't allow someone who is explicitly "a normal, if insanely determined, man with lots of guns" to believably stand up to the likes of Cain Marko, Omega Red, Magneto, etcetera.
 And while Frank's sanity has come increasingly under question, nobody could accuse him of being stupid.
 Frank knows he's out of his league against the high-tier villains, and so deliberately avoids their radar — if Frank kills one of Norman Osborn's goons, the man will ignore him.
 If he goes after Norman himself, then he'll get the full attention of the Green Goblin.
 Similarly, most of the heroes ignore him because, even if they despise him as a person and/or loathe his methods, he's usually far less of a concern than the latest world conqueror or planet destroyer or whatever the present big bad of the week is.

 Taken to its logical conclusion in Dark Reign, where the Punisher tries to take on "Dark Wolverine" (Daken).
 And, though he puts up a hell of a fight, is ultimately cut to pieces by his instantly healing opponent.
 Furthermore, Daken was sent after Frank because Frank broke his own rule: he tried to assassinate Norman Osborn, who was at the time basically running America on top of his usual antics.